Virginia State Route 36: Route description

 Westbound SR 36 follows Washington Street to Crater Road, onto which the state highway turns north and joins US 301.
 Access to I-95 and I-85 is provided by westbound US 460 Business, which takes over Washington Street.
 At the north end of Crater Street, SR 36 and US 301 turn west onto Bollingbrook Street and pass under I-95.
 At Adams Street, US 301 turns north to cross the Martin Luther King Jr. Memorial Bridge to leave Petersburg; southbound US 1 joins SR 36 west to Sycamore Street.
 The two highways turn north onto Sycamore Street to the City Market building, then turn west onto Old Street to Market Street, where the two directions of SR 36 come together at the western end of the split.

 SR 36 heads east from the joining of Wythe and Washington streets as four-lane divided Washington Street, which crosses over a Norfolk Southern Railway rail line and crosses Harrison Creek into Prince George County.
 The state highway continues northeast as Oaklawn Boulevard through a portion of Petersburg National Battlefield; the highway has a trumpet interchange with a park access road.
-SR 36 heads through Fort Lee, where the highway passes several entrances to the U.S. Army installation, including one opposite SR 144 (Temple Avenue).
-Fort Lee is home to the United States Army Women's Museum, Army Quartermaster Museum, and Kenner Army Health Clinic.
+SR 36 heads through Fort Gregg-Adams, where the highway passes several entrances to the U.S. Army installation, including one opposite SR 144 (Temple Avenue).
+Fort Gregg-Adams is home to the United States Army Women's Museum, Army Quartermaster Museum, and Kenner Army Health Clinic.
 East of the fort, SR 36 becomes six lanes and meets I-295 at a cloverleaf interchange on the boundary of Prince George County and the city of Hopewell.

 East of I-295, SR 36 splits into a one-way pair, Oaklawn Boulevard eastbound and Woodlawn Street westbound.
 The two directions rejoin at Kenwood Avenue and become Winston Churchill Drive, which reduces to four lanes at an intersection with an unnumbered section of Oaklawn Boulevard that parallels the north side of the state highway.
 SR 36 has a short concurrency with SR 156 between where the latter highway splits south at High Avenue and SR 36's turn north onto Arlington Road.
 The state highway turns again onto 15th Street, which the highway follows to cross two separate rail lines and pass through a roundabout with Lynchburg Street and Maryland Avenue.
 South of City Point National Cemetery, SR 36 turns east onto Broadway Avenue.
 On the west side of downtown Hopewell, the state highway turns north onto 6th Street, which the highway follows to its northern terminus at an oblique intersection with SR 10 (Randolph Road).